Amber Sharma

 Reflections

-Transparency, timing, and recoverable gaps shaped behavior more than algorithmic precision
+Transparency and achievable gaps mattered more than algorithmic precision

 Editable peer sets built more trust than perfect algorithms

-debated hiding peer selection to avoid gaming.
-But letting partners adjust filters created buy-in.
+We debated hiding peer selection to avoid gaming.
+But letting partners adjust filters created buy in.
 12% edited their cohort, and even with bad news, they trusted it because they controlled the comparison.

 Competitive context made generic recommendations actionable